LeoWalker1508/SpringBoot-CSVupload-with-Angularjs/README.md

 ## Spring Boot AngularJS Application
-#### Read and Uplaod CSV file
+##### Read and Uplaod CSV file

-This is Spring boot & Angular js Application.
-With the help of this application, you can upload and read CSV.
+This is a Spring boot & AngularJS Application.
+With the help of this application, we can upload and read CSV.

 Below you will find some information on how to do setup and run it.